-Avoid crossing your arms, look directly at the camera and make calm and precise gestures.
-The more control you have with your image, the more confidence you will convey.
+Avoid crossing your arms, look directly at the camera, and make calm and precise gestures.
+The more control you have of your image, the more confidence you will convey.

 People with the power of persuasion know how to use triggers properly in order to influence those around them.

 There are several actions we do automatically, such as walking and chewing, i.e., you don’t need to stop and think about it while you are performing these two movements; they’re done involuntarily.

 When deciding to buy a product, the same thing can happen.

 There are certain memories that make us choose between one product and another and they can be activated just by hearing a few arguments from the seller.

 There are several triggers, such as scarcity, which is when you determine a limited number of products and tell your audience that your inventory is low, and then you set a time limit for people to make a purchase.

 Regardless of which ones you choose to use, you should know that they are key to persuading someone.

 Do you want to learn more about this subject?
 Read our post with 16 psychological triggers and learn how to use them.

 This article was originally posted in January 2019 and has since been updated to convey more complete, accurate information.